 Gcinithemba Maphosa, Nicola Dyakonda, Mthandazo Ncube, David Zirima, and Linnet Garaba

-Sean Roarty, Ivan Carvalho, Mathew Costello, Sethu Thirumal, and Matthew Currie
+Sean Roarty, Ivan Carvalho, Mathew Costello, and Sethu Thirumal

 Chiradtizo Charakupa and Shamiso Mitchell